JPL24hub/EVMx/README.md

 > [DOI](https://doi.org/10.1109/COMPSAC65507.2025.00231) | [Pre-print](https://arxiv.org/abs/2507.23518)

 A **complete implementation and extended analysis** of this work will be discussed in detail in a forthcoming journal publication *(TBD)*.

-## 🧠 Overview

-EVMx provides a **hardware implementation of the EVM interpreter** tailored for FPGA devices.
-It executes EVM bytecode at low latency and reduced power compared to software clients or general-purpose processors.

-The architecture:
-- Preserves EVM’s **stack-based execution** semantics.
-- Implements **modular arithmetic**, **opcode decoding**, and **gas metering** in hardware.
-- Supports **parallel instruction execution** for performance-critical opcodes.
-- Is fully synthesizable and verified on the **Xilinx Zynq UltraScale+ ZCU104** board.

 ---